Covid 19 coronavirus: Unexpected symptoms in some patients

 But in some cases, children who do show obvious signs of the virus are suffering from symptoms much later.

-New Jersey mum Jennifer Culligan told 7.30 she became sick with Covid-19 along with her two daughters, aged seven and three, in early March.
+New Jersey mum Jennifer Culligan told 7.30 she became sick with Covid-19 along with her two daughters, aged 7 and 3, in early March.

 While the girls appeared to recover in about a week, one of her daughters still suffers recurring nosebleeds and nasal congestion, about five months after she was initially diagnosed.